 Strengths in Life Skill Development

-Although children and young people with autism may face challenges in developing life skills, they also have many strengths and skills which can be used to facilitate the process of learning new independence skills.
+Although autistic children and young people may face challenges in developing life skills, they also have many strengths and skills which can be used to facilitate the process of learning new independence skills.

 - Ability to learn new skills when correctly structured and taught in a way which is meaningful to them

 Many individuals with autism are motivated to develop their independence when the tasks are presented in a visually structured way which then clarifies what is expected and removes the need to follow complex verbal instructions.
-The correct teaching method, individualised to each student with autism, allows new skills to be learnt accurately.
+The correct teaching method, individualised to each autistic student, allows new skills to be learnt accurately.
 The visual instructions can also be transferred to other settings, allowing skills to be generalised across different environments.

 - Accuracy when tasks are learnt

-Children and young people with autism often have an eye for detail and so tend to carry out instructions with a high level of accuracy and precision.
+Autistic children and young people often have an eye for detail and so tend to carry out instructions with a high level of accuracy and precision.
 They frequently notice even small errors and have a drive to correct them.
 These skills are very advantageous across a range of life skills tasks, particularly in academic work and in the workplace.

 - Practise and repetition